 - Better facilities for research based medical practice

-Our collaborators are Trondheim University Hospital (Stolav), Oslo University Hospital (OUS), Stavanger University Hospital (SUS), Akershus University Hospital (Ahus), Tromsø University Hospital (UNN) and Haukeland University Hospital (HUS).
+Our collaborators are St. Olavs hospital (St. Olav), Oslo University Hospital (OUS), Stavanger University Hospital (SUS), Akershus University Hospital (Ahus), Tromsø University Hospital (UNN) and Haukeland University Hospital (HUS).

-The secretariat is located at Stolav and consists of: NorCRIN network coordinator Sigrun K. Sæther, ECRIN correspondent Valentina C. Iversen and project manager Siv Mørkved.
+The secretariat is located at Stolav and consists of: NorCRIN network coordinator Sigrun K. Sæther, ECRIN correspondent Valentina C. Iversen and project manager Gunnar Morken.

-NorCRIN is – with Trondheim University Hospital as a national partner – a member of ECRIN-ERIC (The European Clinical Research Infrastructure Network).
+NorCRIN is – with St. Olavs hospital as a national partner – a member of ECRIN-ERIC (The European Clinical Research Infrastructure Network).
 NorCRINs contact against ECRIN-ERIC is ECRIN-correspondent Valentina Cabral Iversen.

 See info on the organization of ECRIN-ERIC and visits ECRIN website for more information and the latest news from ECRIN.